theIDinside/carservice/README.md

 - From the command line / your shell of choice, go to the folder `frontend/` and type `yarn` - this will install all the required packages.
 - From the command line / your shell of choice, go to the folder `backend/` and type `yarn` - this will install all the required packages.
-- Start the MongoDB daemon (as described above)
+- Start the MongoDB daemon as described above, if you want MongoDB as backing storage, otherwise it will use an InMemory database (non-persistent)

 When you've done that, open up a shell and go to the folder `frontend/` and type `yarn serve`, this will spin up a web server for the frontend.
 Open up another shell, go to the `backend/` folder and type `node index.js` which will start the backend server, which the front end communicates with.
-The backend is responsible for communicating with MongoDB.

 Once this is done, open a web browser and go to http://localhost:8080